 They Have an Infection

-Poop that is runny is a sign that your beardie has parasites, and one possible way they became infected was from the food that they ate.
+Poop that is runny is a sign that your beardie has parasites, and one possible way they became infected was from the

 Insects are a carrier of parasites, and when consumed, these parasites can be passed onto your bearded dragon.